 Our Admissions Process

 Berkshire Waldorf School has limited spots available for the current school year; we will consider adding new students at natural breaks in the calendar.
 Applications for the 2021-22 school year are open now, and are due February 1, 2021.
-We invite you to consider Berkshire Waldorf School for your child or children, with all the vibrant learning that four seasons and wide open spaces can bring to childhood.
-The first day of school for the grades is September 8; for early childhood programs, September 14.
+We invite you to explore Berkshire Waldorf School for your child or children, with all the vibrant learning that four seasons and wide open spaces can bring to childhood.
 Admissions Director Robyn Coe looks forward to introducing you to Waldorf Education in the Berkshires via phone, email, video or visit.

-Explore the “aliveness” that sets Berkshire Waldorf School apart, and learn how we meet your child’s curiosity, imagination and need for action!
-A Berkshire Waldorf education is collaborative, interactive and delightful.
-In our school, education is an art, and learning to understand the world is a creative act.
-In 2020, BWS was voted “Best School in the Berkshires” for the seventh consecutive year.
+Experience the “aliveness” that sets Berkshire Waldorf School apart, and learn how we meet your child’s curiosity, imagination and need for action!
+A Berkshire Waldorf education is collaborative, interactive, delightful and effective.
+As we approach our 50th anniversary in 2021, BWS was recently voted “Best School in the Berkshires” for the seventh consecutive year.